medoidai/skrobot/README.md

 ### Which are the components?

 **NOTE** : Currently, skrobot can be used only for binary classification problems.
 Multiclass, regression and multitarget extensions are project priorities.
-Also, a proper module documentation is on the making after the first public release and testing! ([please check below](#next-priorities)).
+Also, a proper module documentation is on the making after the first public release and testing ([please check below](#next-priorities)).

 #### Functionality for the module users